• What is Copywriting?

 Net 15 (or Net 30, Net 60, etc.) simply means the payment is expected within that number of days after the invoice is sent.

-Some clients may have you cc the person you’re working directly with, but include someone on their finance team on the “To” line.
-Some clients may have you include a specific work order number on your invoice.
-Some clients may pay invoices immediately upon receipt.
-Some may pay bi weekly, monthly, or even net 120!
-Some clients may have no process at all.
+Some clients may have you carbon copy the person you’re working directly with but include someone on their finance team on the “To” line.
+Others may have you include a specific work order number on your invoice.
+Some pay invoices immediately upon receipt.
+Still other clients pay biweekly, monthly, or even net 120!
+Some have no process at all.

 Knowing what you’re working with up front can save a lot of anxiety about where your invoice stands, especially if you know they have set payment cycles.